New Mexico Plumbing License: How to Become a Plumber in New Mexico

 Plumbing license requirements vary from state to state and in some cases from municipality to municipality.
 Read on to learn more about becoming a licensed plumber in the "Land of Enchantment."

 Is a license required for plumbing professionals in New Mexico?
 Yes.

-New Mexico requires a state-issued license for apprentice plumbers and journeyman plumbers.
+New Mexico requires a state-issued license for journeyman plumbers and plumbing contractors.
 Unlike many other states, New Mexico doesn’t offer a master plumber license.
-Additionally, plumbing professionals who own their own plumbing business need to obtain a plumbing contractor license.
+Plumbing professionals who own their own plumbing business need to obtain the plumbing contractor license.

 Who Issues Plumbing Licenses in New Mexico?

-The New Mexico Regulation and Licensing Department (RLD) is responsible for issuing journeyman plumbing licenses across the state, while the Construction Industries and Manufactured Housing Division administers plumbing contractor licenses.
+The New Mexico Regulation and Licensing Department Construction Industries Division is responsible for issuing plumbing licenses.